codegoose/goosecraft/readme.md

 ## Technicals
 * Updated Quilt to v26
 * Manually edited Indium, Sodium dependency from 0.5.8 to 0.5.10 because it appears to be compatible anyway.
+* Farmer's Respite and Brewin and Chewin sourced from [Adlumia7](https://github.com/Adlumia7) to fix breaking bugs that original author isn't able to maintain.
 ## Mods
 ### Added
-  * **World Border**: Allows the creation of a configurable world border for each dimension, limiting the world size.
-  * **Krypton**: A Fabric mod that optimizes the Minecraft networking stack and entity tracker.
+  * **Immersive Weathering**: An abundance of new natural systems to make your world feel more alive than ever.
+  * **Lithium**: Lithium is a free and open-source optimization mod for Minecraft which makes a wide range of performance improvements to the game.
+  * **Pufferfish's Attributes**: Adds more attributes to the game.
+  * **Chunksending Mod**: Optimized chunk packets
+  * **Boids**:
+  * **Collective**: Collective is a shared library with common code for all of Serilum's mods.
   * **Create: Storage**: A Storage System for Create by FoxyNoTail
-  * **RangedWeaponAPI**: Allows creating bows and crossbows, with just a few line of code
+  * **Crate Delight**: An addon mod for Farmer's Delight that adds more crates and bags to the base mod.
+  * **Cubes Without Borders**: A mod that allows you to play Minecraft in a borderless fullscreen window.
   * **Distant Horizons**: This mod generates and renders simplified terrain beyond the normal view distance at a low performance cost.
 Allowing you to see much farther without turning your game into a slideshow.
-  * **Collective**: Collective is a shared library with common code for all of Serilum's mods.
-  * **Crate Delight**: An addon mod for Farmer's Delight that adds more crates and bags to the base mod.
+  * **World Border**: Allows the creation of a configurable world border for each dimension, limiting the world size.
   * **Smooth chunk save Mod**: Spreads out chunk saves equally and saves them after a configured delay
-  * **Chunksending Mod**: Optimized chunk packets
-  * **Boids**:
-  * **Immersive Weathering**: An abundance of new natural systems to make your world feel more alive than ever.
-  * **Lithium**: Lithium is a free and open-source optimization mod for Minecraft which makes a wide range of performance improvements to the game.
-  * **Pufferfish's Attributes**: Adds more attributes to the game.
   * **Neruina**: This is a mod that prevents ticking entity and ticking block entity / tile entity crashes from bricking worlds.
+  * **RangedWeaponAPI**: Allows creating bows and crossbows, with just a few line of code
-  * **Cubes Without Borders**: A mod that allows you to play Minecraft in a borderless fullscreen window.
+  * **Krypton**: A Fabric mod that optimizes the Minecraft networking stack and entity tracker.
 ### Updated
   * **Trinkets**: Adds a data-driven accessory system to Minecraft **(3.7.1 to 3.7.2)**
   * **What Are They Up To**: Lets you see if players are typing, in a GUI, idle, with cool ingame visuals **(1.20.1-1.1.0 to 1.20.1-1.1.1)**